Cave · River/Creek · Swimming

 Even though you're running in a river, don't expect to find drinkable water.
-The Pariah is called that for a reason; the water is alkaline and non-potable.
+"Paria" is Piaute for muddy water.

 It really only makes sense to run this one downstream (north).
 The best footing you'll find is loose sand.
 You'll be in water up to knee deep (maybe deeper depending on season).
 Watch for quicksand (really) and snakes (really really).

 This route works well as a long point-to-point through trip with Buckskin Gulch